 Once you’re happy with your chosen conveyancer or solicitor, you will need to let them know you might be making an offer soon.
 By letting them know your offer might be accepted, this gives them enough time to prepare your case beforehand.
 This will make the process run more smoothly from the moment your offer has been accepted.

-To learn more, read What is Conveyancing.
+To learn more, read How to Choose a Conveyancer.

 4. Instruct Conveyancer